An enchanting “Shrektacular” at Shrek The Musical

 Final verdict: Shrek The Musical gives the world of fairytales a quirky twist in an all-singing, all-dancing production guaranteed to enchant the whole family.

-> Visit the Theatre Royal, Drury Lane website to book your own trip to a West End show.
+Visit the Theatre Royal, Drury Lane website to discover more West End magic.

 Georgina Butler is a journalist, a dance writer and a dance teacher who specialises in teaching classical ballet.
 She previews and reviews productions, writes features and interviews people from the world of dance.